 Cost of Attendance includes the actual cost of full-time tuition and fees (and tuition for non-residents), and all other estimated yearly costs.
-Average cost for attending the UI.
+Average cost for attending U of I.

 Scholarships are used in calculating eligibility for federal aid.
 The amount of a federal award (with the exception of the Pell Grant) will be reduced if the student has negative need.

 Yes.
 Satisfactory Academic Progress must be met to receive federal student financial aid.
 Students change their federal/state financial aid eligibility when: